 How soon after cataract surgery can I drive?

 Alberta patients who received cataract surgery must be cleared by our vision experts and must reach the legal Alberta driving measurement of 20/50 for or better for both eyes.
 Patients are encouraged to arrange transportation plans on the day of their surgery and during their recovery.

 For more information about our cataract surgery procedure and other eye procedures please visit our refractive eye surgery FAQ page.

 How Much Does Cataract Surgery Cost in Alberta?

 The cost depends on the extent of the patient’s procedure.
 At Eye Q, patients have multiple financing options to help pay for their surgery.
 Visit our financing page to see the options you have to choose from, or schedule a consultation with our doctors to learn more about the cost of your procedure.

 Say Goodbye to Cloudy Vision

 If you are frustrated with your clouded vision, you do not have to live with it any longer!
-Your optometrist or primary eye care provider can refer you to our expert Alberta cataract surgeons, Dr. Joseph Leong-Sit and Dr. Dean Mah at Eye Q Premium Laser for a complimentary assessment.
+Your optometrist or primary eye care provider can refer you to our expert Alberta cataract surgeons, Dr. Joseph Leong-Sit, Dr. Dean Mah, Dr. Jessica Ting, and Dr. Khaliq Kurji at Alberta Cataract and Cornea Consultants for a complimentary assessment.
 Contact our office today for more details about cataract surgery.